-Louis Mason of URG delivered a similar message during an expert 'International Seminar on National Mechanisms for Implementation, Reporting and Follow-up (NMIRFs) in the field of human rights,' hosted by the Interministerial Delegation for Human Rights of the Kingdom of Morocco (i.e., Morocco's NMIRF) on 7 and 8 December 2022 in Marrakech.
+Louis Mason of URG delivered a similar message during an expert 'International Seminar on National Mechanisms for Implementation, Reporting and Followup (NMIRFs) in the field of human rights,' hosted by the Interministerial Delegation for Human Rights of the Kingdom of Morocco (i.e., Morocco's NMIRF) on 7 and 8 December 2022 in Marrakech.
+Three other developments at the Council over recent years, closely related to the emergence of national mechanisms, merit reference in any early history of NMIRFs, namely: the design of digital technology tools for implementation and reporting; the empirical measurement of human rights progress; and the linking of the human rights, sustainable development, and prevention agendas.